 - Dress for your body – No matter your body type, some clothing cuts will be more flattering than others.
 Establish which classic designs best accentuate your body shape.
 For pear-shaped women, stylists often choose wide-legged pants, plunging necklines, and cap sleeves.
 For apple-shaped women, designs like trapeze dresses, slim pants, and statement necklaces work well.

 - Match your complexion – Speaking of color, don’t forget your own shades and tones.
 You may love olive green, but it might not compliment your hair and skin.
 Use a seasonal color palette to see which tones best flatter your complexion.6 From light winter to deep summer, there’s a palette for everyone.

 - Choose patterns carefully – Funky geometric patterns are quite fun to wear….but they may not belong in a capsule wardrobe.
 When picking just a few pieces, you need clothing that’s timeless and versatile.
 Stick with cuts and patterns that fall under the classic category.
 Stripes and tweed are great traditional patterns, while fitted blazers and slim jeans will never go out of style.

 - Go high quality (and sustainable) – A capsule wardrobe is meant to last for years.
 Give yourself the closet that keeps on giving with high quality items.
 When picking pieces, look for reputable brands and quality fabrics.
-Knowing the best fabric for cold weather and warm weather, can help to have a variety of pieces for each season. cotton, wool, and linen are your best friends.
+Knowing the best fabric for cold weather vs the best fabric for summer, can help to have a variety of pieces for each season. cotton, wool, and linen are your best friends.
 Even better?
 Pick sustainable pieces that are built to last (like our cute bottoms, or cute tops for women).